Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM08-ExcessiveAgency.md

 ### Summary

-Excessive LLM permissions or autonomy enables unintended harmful actions based on faulty outputs.
+Excessive LLM permissions or autonomy enables unintended harmful actions based on faulty LLM outputs.

 ### Description

-Excessive Agency stems from providing an LLM with more capabilities than needed for its intended functionality.
+Excessive Agency stems from providing an LLM with more permissions than are necessary for its intended functionality.
 Specifically, granting excessive:

 - Functionality: Access to plugins, tools or capabilities beyond necessity.